-My friend Anita, designer/creator of those buttery-soft, recycled leather handbags I told you about, launched a line of children’s backpacks called “Woof Packs.”
+My friend Anita, designer/creator of buttery-soft, recycled leather handbags, launched a line of children’s backpacks called “Woof Packs.”

 They come in different colors for both boys and girls—Anita said she’ll soon be making some in pink—and I think my animal-crazy kindergartener will go bonkers over them!